November 30, 2025

 Heathere Evans, award-winning certified coach, consultant, and “Washington PR Woman of the Year,” has a revolutionary approach to leadership development to help clients be more empowered, successful, and inspired.
 She discusses how the TM technique helps us step into our strongest selves in any situation.

 Bill Duke is an actor, director, producer, and writer whose credits include Sister Act, Bird on a Wire, and X-Men 3.
 President Bill Clinton appointed him to the National Endowment for the Humanities, and the Directors Guild of America gave him a Lifetime Achievement Tribute.
-A TM practitioner for 40+ years, he discusses the impact of his practice on his career and personal life.
+He discusses the impact of his 40+ years of TM practice on his career and personal life.
+This encore episode first aired on July 29, 2020.

 Thank you for subscribing to Enjoy TM News!
 Each month you will receive an email announcing the new issue.
 Meanwhile, feel free to browse through our LATEST or POPULAR tabs on the homepage.
 Enjoy!